- Insurance carriers that offer fully insured plans bring in big profits with 100% fixed-rate structured health insurance.

 Prescription Drug Spending

-Along with partnering with a better PBM, you can analyze your prescription drug spending and implement cost-containment strategies to reduce your variable costs.
+Along with partnering with a better PBM, you can analyze your prescription drug spending and implement cost-containment strategies to further reduce your variable costs in your self-funded health insurance plan.

 With the CSI Dashboard, you gain an overview of where your prescription costs are going.
 This allows you to pinpoint specialty medications that are causing you to overspend.
 With this information, you can work with your advisor and the CSI team to find specialty rebate programs, mail-in programs, or generic alternatives for those high-dollar medications.

-With a Roundstone group captive plan, you also have the freedom to change your prescription coverage plan to cover drugs your employees need while not paying extra for high-cost drugs they don’t use.
+With Roundstone’s self-insured group captive plan, you also have the freedom to change your prescription coverage plan to cover drugs your employees need while not paying extra for high-cost drugs they don’t use.

 Emergency Room Visits